PagerDuty/blender/README.md

 ### Task & Driver

 Tasks and drivers compliment each other.
-Tasks act as front end, where we declare what needs to be done, while drivers used to interprete how those tasks can be done (backends).
+Tasks act as front end, where we declare what needs to be done, while drivers are used to interpret how those tasks can be done (backends).
 For example `ssh_task` can be used to declare tasks, while `ssh` and `ssh_multi` driver can execute `ssh_task`s.
 Currently blender ships with following tasks and drivers: